orkes-io/docs/docs/reference-docs/operators/start-workflow.md

 <br/>
 <br/>

-1. Add task type `Start Workflow Task`
+1. Add task type `Start Workflow Task`.
-2. Select the workflow to start
+2. Select the workflow to start.
-3. Select version if required
+3. Select version if required.
-4. Add the input params to the workflow
+4. Add the input params to the workflow.

 </div>
 <div className="col">